 - After the event the main organizers should formally thank all volunteers, groups, and vendors for their participation.
 Every participant should receive some sort of thanks for their efforts.
 Organizers, team leaders, venue representatives, groups, and major donators all deserve formal, individual written thank you letters.
 Similar (maybe email) thanks should be given to volunteers, vendors, service companies (say like the portable toilet company that gave you the good rate), advertisers, or anyone else who assisted with the event.

 - Have a written safety plan and the staff to implement it.
 Each event needs to discuss how they will enforce the peace and safety.
 (Some groups actually train and dress security staff.)
 Have real, fully stocked first aid kits available at specific and known locations.
 Trained CPR/first aid staff for larger events is ideal.
 Advertize and enforce a no pets policy; this protects volunteers, vendors, and the public.
 (Trained and documented service animals are one thing, having a recently rescued and untrained dog on a rope at an event is another.)
 Keep an empty dedicated parking space for police/ambulance vehicles (many jurisdictions will require this).
 The event organizers should all have public safety agency telephone numbers and working cell phones to call them, if necessary.
+Also ensure that staff and volunteers are safe doing their duties.
+For instance, if an attendee has been threatening and disruptive, bar them from the event.

 - Verify that vendors/booths have fire extinguishers, needed safety barriers, etc. Ask about required fire extinguishers before the fire marshal does.
 If you have a hazardous exhibit- say caged wolves or fire-breathing dragons- assign extra space and staff to watch out for safety.